13 Free PC Security Hacks to Build Your Online Protection

 There are plenty of options when it comes to free antivirus software, which leaves no excuse for going online unprotected.
 If you care about your financial information, your confidential data and the files on your laptop or stored in the cloud, you need antivirus.

-The latest versions of antivirus won’t slow your computer down, and they won’t bug you with incessant popups, so you can choose one of the top 9 free AV solutions out there and get the fundamental layer of protection for your system.
+The latest versions of antivirus won’t slow your computer down, and they won’t bug you with incessant popups.
+You also need to know the difference between antivirus and antimalware.

 2. Shield your computer for Zero Day attacks by patching your software automatically